Richard I of Normandy: Birth

-Richard was born to William Longsword, princeps (chieftain or ruler) of Normandy, and Sprota, a Breton concubine captured in war and bound to William by a more danico marriage.
+Richard was born to William Longsword, princeps (chieftain or ruler) of Normandy, and Sprota, a Breton mistress bound to William by a more danico marriage.
 He was also the grandson of the famous Rollo.
 William was told of the birth of a son after the battle with Riouf and other Viking rebels, but his existence was kept secret until a few years later when William Longsword first met his son Richard.
 After kissing the boy and declaring him his heir, William sent Richard to be raised in Bayeux.
 Richard was about ten years old when his father was killed on 17 December 942.
 After William was killed, Sprota became the wife of Esperleng, a wealthy miller.
 Rodulf of Ivry was their son and Richard's half-brother.

 Life

-With the death of Richard's father in 942, King Louis IV of France installed the boy, Richard, in his father's office.
-Under the influence of Arnulf I, Count of Flanders, the king took him into Frankish territory and placing him in the custody of the count of Ponthieu before the king reneged and seized the lands of the Duchy of Normandy.
+With the death of Richard's father in 942, King Louis IV of West Francia installed the boy, Richard, in his father's office.
+Under the influence of Count Arnulf I of Flanders, the king took him into Frankish territory to place him in the custody of the count of Ponthieu.
+However, the king reneged and seized the lands of the Duchy of Normandy.
 He then split up the duchy, giving its lands in lower Normandy to Hugh the Great.
-Louis IV thereafter kept Richard in close confinement at Lâon, Upon hearing that Richard was being held in captivity, the boy's foster Osmond de Centville alongside Bernard the Dane had formed a mob of knights and peasants across town and marched to the King's palace where they threatened the king to return him.
-Louis had protested that he had kept Richard in his domain to train him in courtliness.
-He subsequently addresses the mob by holding Richard up in his arms into the crowd's view and returning him.
+Louis IV thereafter kept Richard in close confinement at Lâon.
+Upon hearing that Richard was being held in captivity, the boy's foster Osmond de Centville and Bernard the Dane formed a mob of knights and peasants across town and marched to the King's palace.
+They threatened the king to force him to return Richard.
+Louis protested that he had kept Richard in his domain to train him in courtliness.
+He subsequently appeased the mob by holding Richard up in his arms for the crowd to see and returning him.
 Bernard de Senlis and Ivo de Bellèsme also assisted in Richard's release, along with pagan Norse forces led by Harald of Bayeux.

-In 946, at the age of 14, Richard allied himself with the Norman and Viking leaders in France and with men sent by King Harold of Denmark.
+In 946, at the age of 14, Richard allied himself with the Norman and Viking leaders in France and with men sent by Harald Bluetooth.
 A battle was fought after which Louis IV was captured.
-Hostages were taken and held until King Louis recognised Richard as Duke, returning Normandy to him.
-Richard agreed to "commend" himself to Hugh, the Count of Paris, Hugh resolved to form a permanent alliance with Richard and promised his daughter Emma, who was little more than a girl, as a bride; the marriage would take place in 960.
+Hostages were taken and held until King Louis recognised Richard as duke, returning Normandy to him.
+Richard agreed to "commend" himself to Hugh, the count of Paris, Hugh resolved to form a permanent alliance with Richard and promised his daughter Emma, who was little more than a girl, as a bride; the marriage would take place in 960.